farling42/fvtt-import-realmworks/README.md

 If you like what it does, then contributions will be gratefully received at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
+0.3.3 For PF1 actors, include weapons/armor/ammo/shield items, and improve logic for matching names of other items.
+Some attempts at speeding up the code a little.
+Decode embedded HL portfolios correctly in the case where a character has minions.

+0.3.2 Get Actors and Scenes working on 0.8.6 to the same level as on 0.7.10 (item quantities not working)

+0.3.1 Fixed wrong compatibleCoreVersion in module.json

 0.3.0 Prevent it generating errors in 0.8.6 (but disable some functionality in order to achieve this)

 0.2.6 Further improvements to presentation of snippet styles and GM-Directions